DAVAR

 Here is a snapshot from the Hebrew texts available from Davar:

-Thus far found that BHS, Jewish Koren, (and heard that the ancient manuscript Hagiographa, Naples 1486--87) have the name of the Everlasting LORD, while Aleppo codex, BFBS, TBS (and heard that many other masoretic manuscripts) have Adonai.
-Still just because many agree to something, or just because it may be older, it still isn't the grounds to make it true.
-For rather according to the verity of the Scriptures as a holy whole, what makes it true depends if it is in agreement according to the Law of God, that only two or three witnesses are needed to prove a manner.
+Thus far found that BHS, Jewish Koren, (and heard that the ancient manuscript Hagiographa, Naples 1486--87) have THE NAME of the Everlasting LORD YHWH, while Aleppo codex, BFBS, TBS (and heard that many other masoretic manuscripts) have Adonai.
+Still just because many agree to something, or just because it may be an older copy, it still isn't the grounds to make it true.
+For rather according to the verity of the Scriptures as a holy whole, what makes it true depends if it is in agreement according to the Law of God, that only two or three true witnesses are needed to prove a manner.
 Thus it isn't the majority or oldest witnesses that matters, but rather it is the faithful witnesses' agreement with the evident testimony.

-The Massorah (107-15, Ginsburg's edition) speaks about the emendations of the sopherim and an Appendix From The Companion Bible says there are 134 Passages that the Sopherim out of extreme (that some say mistaken) reverence for the Ineffable Name altered "Jehovah" to "Adonai".
-Although Ps.
-68:27 is not mentioned in the 134 and after some research i have heard that two Professors, Lawrence Schiffman and Nehemiah Gordon have said basically that Bullinger's thesis is wrong.
+FYI: The Massorah (107-15, Ginsburg's edition) speaks about the emendations of the sopherim and an Appendix From The Companion Bible says there are 134 Passages that the Sopherim out of extreme (that some say mistaken) reverence for the Ineffable Name altered "Jehovah" to "Adonai".
+Nevertheless Psalm 68:27 was not mentioned in the 134.

 William Tyndale was the first to translate the Pentateuch from Hebrew to English, and the first to render LORD (all CAPS) when refering to the name of God who is and forever will be the Everlasting Lord.
 On a table expounding certain Words (of the first book of Moses) W.T. says: